1Mangesh1/1mangesh1.github.io/src/content/blog/track-your-code-analytics-wakatime-extension.md

 ## ✅ Final Thoughts

 WakaTime gives you the power of data—without interrupting your workflow.
 Once set up, it’s fully automatic and helps you understand your programming habits better over time.
 If you’ve ever wondered where your time goes, WakaTime has the answer.

 Feel free to DM me on [X](https://x.com/Mangesh_Bide) or email me at [mangeshsbide@gmail.com](mailto:mangeshsbide@gmail.com) if you have questions or want help setting it up!

+Thanks to my colleague for suggesting this tool!
+Happy coding! 🚀

 ---